 Yes, if the course is selected through the summer enrollment option with A2Virtual then a grade will appear on the transcript.
 Families who enroll directly with Michigan Virtual will not get the course on the transcript.
 If the course certificate of completion is given to counselors after taking a course directly with Michigan Virtual, then the course will appear as a transfer in credit and no grade will appear only credit.

-WHAT IS THE DIFFERENCE BETWEEN AND AAPS CLASS AND EDGENUITY?
+WHAT IS THE DIFFERENCE BETWEEN AN A2 VIRTUAL+ CLASS AND AN EDGENUITY CLASS?

 There is only a format difference when taken through A2Virtual.
 We offer full content courses.
 Because we want to fully align with the AAPS curriculum we look at the format that is closest.
 Edgenuity does have more videos.
 Both earn full high school credit.
 We do not offer any recovery versions of courses.
 This is where the confusion usually comes from because Edgenuity has been used for recovery in a different manner.
 You can expect a quality course when choosing either of these with A2Virtual.

-WHAT IS THE DIFFERENCE BETWEEN MICHIGAN VIRTUAL, AAPS, AND EDGENUITY?
+WHAT IS THE DIFFERENCE BETWEEN MICHIGAN VIRTUAL, A2 VIRTUAL+, AND EDGENUITY?